Our

 What units are used to measure testosterone levels?

-In the UK, total testosterone is measured in nanomoles per litre (nmol/l), while in the US, nanograms per deciliter (ng/dL) is the preferred unit.
+In the UK, total testosterone is measured in nanomoles per litre (nmol/L), while in the US, nanograms per deciliter (ng/dL) is the preferred unit.
 This measure is then compared with the so-called reference range for the whole male population to see whether it lies within statistically normal limits.
 However, the boundaries of what is considered ‘normal’ can vary.
-For example, in the NHS it can go from six to 27 nmol/l to 10 to 30nmol/l.
+For example, in the NHS it can go from six to 27 nmol/L to 10 to 30nmol/L.

 Male hormone levels fall with age